abo-abo/lispy/README.md

 programmer to want to insert characters right before "(" or right after ")".
 Thus unprefixed printable characters can be used to call commands when the point is at one of these locations, which are further referred to as special.
+See also [Regions are special too](#regions-are-special-too).

 Conveniently, when located at special position it's very clear to which sexp the list-manipulating command will be applied to, what